 - Cadavers or tissues will be provided free of charge.

 Before IACUC review, all research projects involving live shelter animals will be forwarded by IACUC staff to the School of Veterinary Medicine Shelter Research Committee for review and approval.
-After completion of review by the Shelter Research Committee, the Committee Chair will contact the identified shelter to ascertain if the shelter is willing to participate in the study and if the animal needs for the study can be met.
+After completion of review by the Shelter Research Committee, the Chair of this committee will contact the identified shelter to ascertain if the shelter is willing to participate in the study and if the animal needs for the study can be met.